Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Stochastic gradient descent via stochastic differential equations for stochastic optimization

-where $A_{mk}$, $k=1, 2, \cdots, $ are nearly i.i.d. random variables defined by a sequence of independent Brownian bridges on some probability spaces, with random variables $D_n$ defined by another sequence of independent Brownian bridges on the probability spaces.
-The second and third terms on the right hand side of (\ref{GD-recursive2}) account for, respectively, the variability due to statistical estimation and the random fluctuation due to the use of min-batches (or bootstrap samples) for gradient estimation from iteration to iteration in the stochastic gradient descent algorithm.
-From (\ref{KMT-1}) and $m/n \rightarrow 0$, we easily conclude that the second term on the right hand side of (\ref{GD-recursive2}) is of order higher than the third term, where the the third term represents the cumulative min-batch-subsampling (or bootstrapping) effect up to the $k=[t/\delta]$-th iteration, with the second term for the statistical estimation error. (\ref{GD-recursive1}) and (\ref{GD-recursive2}) show that as $m,n \rightarrow \infty$, $x^n_\delta(t)$ and $x^m_\delta(t)$ approach $\check{\theta}$, and on average both gradient descent and stochastic gradient descent algorithms stay on target, the difference is their random variabilities.
-Theorems \ref{thm-1} and \ref{thm-1-1} establish an order of $n^{-1/2} \bZ$ for the random variability of the gradient descent algorithm using all data, while Theorems \ref{thm3} and \ref{thm4} indicate that for the stochastic gradient descent algorithm, the cumulative random fluctuation up to the $[t/\delta]$-iteration can be modeled by process $(\delta/m)^{1/2} V(t)$, where $V(t)$ given by stochastic differential equation (\ref{GD-v0}) (or its expression (\ref{GD-v1}) ) is a time-dependent Ornstein-Uhlenbeck process that may admit a stationary distribution with mean zero and variance $\bsigma^2(X(\infty))/[2 \boldsymbol{I\!\!
-H}\! g(X(\infty))]$, factor $m^{-1/2}$ accounts for the effect of each mini-batch (or bootstrap sample) of size $m$, and factor $\delta^{1/2}$ represents the effect of the total number of mini-batches (or bootstrap samples) that is proportional to $1/\delta$.
-The normalized factor $(\delta/m)^{1/2}$ means that while each mini-batch (or bootstrap sample) of size $m$ is not as efficient as full data sample of size $n$, but repetitive use of min-batch subsampling (or bootstrapping) in stochastic gradient descent utilizes more data and improves its efficiency, with the improvement represented by $\delta^{1/2}$, where $1/\delta$ is proportional to the total number of min-batches (or bootstrap samples) up to the time $t$ (or the $t/\delta$-th iteration).
-In other words, repeatedly subsampling compensates the efficiency loss due to a mini-batch (or bootstrap sample) of small size at each iteration.
-Intuitively, it means that the stochastic gradient descent algorithm invokes different min-batches (or bootstrap samples) resulted some random fluctuation when moving from one iteration to another, and as the number of iterations increases, subsampling improves efficiency with factor $(\delta/m)^{1/2}$ instead of $m^{-1/2}$, to make up loss from $n^{-1/2}$ to $m^{-1/2}$, that is, updating with the use of many mini-batches (or bootstrap samples) can improve accuracy for the stochastic gradient descent algorithm.
+The second and third terms on the right hand side of (\ref{GD-recursive2}) account for, respectively, the variability due to statistical estimation and the random fluctuation due to the use of min-batches for gradient estimation from iteration to iteration in the stochastic gradient descent algorithm.
+Note that $\bar{U}_{n} - \check{\theta} $ and $\bar{U}^*_{mk} - \bar{U}_n$ are of orders $n^{-1/2}$ and $m^{-1/2}$, respectively.
+As $m/n \rightarrow 0$, we easily conclude that the second term on the right hand side of (\ref{GD-recursive2}) is of order higher than the third term, where the the third term represents the cumulative min-batch-subsampling effect up to the $k=[t/\delta]$-th iteration, with the second term for the statistical estimation error. (\ref{GD-recursive1}) and (\ref{GD-recursive2}) show that as $m,n \rightarrow \infty$, $x^n_\delta(t)$ and $x^m_\delta(t)$ approach $\check{\theta}$, and on average both gradient descent and stochastic gradient descent algorithms stay on target, the difference is their random variabilities.
+Theorems \ref{thm-1} and \ref{thm-1-1} establish an order of $n^{-1/2} \bZ$ for the random variability of the gradient descent algorithm using all data, while Theorems \ref{thm3} and \ref{thm4} indicate that for the stochastic gradient descent algorithm, the cumulative random fluctuation up to the $[t/\delta]$-iteration can be modeled by process $(\delta/m)^{1/2} V(t)$, where $V(t)$ given by the stochastic differential equation (\ref{GD-v0}) (or its expression (\ref{GD-v1})) is a time-dependent Ornstein-Uhlenbeck process that may admit a stationary distribution with mean zero and variance $\bsigma^2(X(\infty))/[2 \boldsymbol{I\!\!
+H}\! g(X(\infty))]$, factor $m^{-1/2}$ accounts for the effect of each mini-batch of size $m$, and factor $\delta^{1/2}$ represents the effect of the total number of mini-batches that is proportional to $1/\delta$.
+The normalized factor $(\delta/m)^{1/2}$ means that while each mini-batch of size $m$ is not as efficient as full data sample of size $n$, but repetitive use of min-batch subsampling in stochastic gradient descent utilizes more data and improves its efficiency, with the improvement represented by $\delta^{1/2}$, where $1/\delta$ is proportional to the total number of min-batches up to the time $t$ (or the $t/\delta$-th iteration).
+In other words, repeatedly subsampling compensates the efficiency loss due to a mini-batch of small size at each iteration.
+Intuitively, it means that the stochastic gradient descent algorithm invokes different min-batches resulted some random fluctuation when moving from one iteration to another, and as the number of iterations increases, subsampling improves efficiency with factor $(\delta/m)^{1/2}$ instead of $m^{-1/2}$, to make up loss from $n^{-1/2}$ to $m^{-1/2}$, that is, updating with the use of many mini-batches can improve accuracy for the stochastic gradient descent algorithm.